Keats Island (British Columbia): Settlement and services

-Residential development on Keats Island is mostly summer cabins, with about 40 full-time residents.
+Residential development on Keats Island is mostly summer cabins.
 Most residents shop and obtain other services in Gibsons, the nearest town of any size.
+In 2002, the Islands Trust stated that there were 50 to 80 full-time island residents, and that the number of part-time residents was around 900, excluding the 350 or so visitors to Barnabas and Keats Camps and the Marine Park.

 The communities on Keats Island are clustered around the two government wharves: Keats Landing on the west coast, facing Gibsons and having a view of Shoal Channel separating the island from the mainland, and the larger community of Eastbourne located on the southeast shore.
 In addition, Plumper Cove extends along the west shore of the island from Freeman's Bluff (just north of the government wharf at Keats Landing) to Plumper Cove Marine Provincial Park, and Melody Point is on the northwest tip of the island, facing Langdale on the mainland.

 Keats Camps is a Baptist summer camp, founded in 1926 on the site of a former orchard, operated on 93 hectares of land on the west part of the island.
 Keats Landing grew up around the camp, on lots leased from the Baptist Convention of British Columbia.
 Because the majority of the island's summer visitors are Christians, Keats Camps hosts public churches on Sundays for the whole island and the campers of Keats Camps.

 Barnabas Family Ministries is a Christian camp and retreat centre operated on 64 hectares on the north side of the island.
 This land was formerly owned by the Corkum family, and was referred to as "Corky's Farm".
 It is now owned by Barnabas.

 Access

 Visitors to Keats Island can take a BC Ferry vessel from Horseshoe Bay north of Vancouver to Langdale Ferry Terminal on the Sunshine Coast.
 Keats Island and nearby Gambier Island are served by foot passenger ferry from the ferry terminal at Langdale, and Keats is accessible by water taxi from Gibsons and Horseshoe Bay.
-For years, Keats was served from Langdale by the ferry Dogwood Princess and is now served by the ferry Stormaway.
+For years, transportation to Keats was served from Langdale by the small passenger ferry Dogwood Princess and is now served by the ferry Stormaway.
 Visitors may also drive from Langdale to Gibsons and take a water taxi to Keats Landing.

 There are a few rough roads connecting locations on the island, but there is very little vehicle use.
 Most of the residential properties are accessible only from the water.

-Amenities
+Marine Park

 Plumper Cove Marine Provincial Park, one of the oldest marine parks in BC, is a popular overnight destination for boats from nearby Gibsons and Vancouver.